 Old School Vs. New School: Fall Prevention Technology

 JULY 17th, 2018-Falls are a major issue for senior living community residents and staff, especially when dated fall prevention technology is no longer effective.
-More than one in four people aged 65 or older fall at least once a year in the United States.
-The injuries sustained from a fall can be devastating and often result in injury or mortality.
-Even if a fall does not result in physical injury for a senior living resident, it can lead to diminishing confidence and decreased mobility.
-This can profoundly affect quality of life and independence.
+More than one in four people, seniors aged 65 or older fall at least once a year in the United States.
+The injuries sustained from a fall can be devastating, such as a hip fracture, and in the worst cases a fall injury can result in mortality.
+Even if a fall does not result in physical injury, it can lead to diminishing confidence and decreased mobility.
+A fall related injury can profoundly affect quality of life and independence for a senior living resident.

 Falls are dangerous to the health of residents, but they can also lead to high medical costs for the community.
-With these factors in mind, it is no surprise that preventing and minimizing the severity of falls remains a top priority in senior living.
+With these factors in mind, it is no surprise that injury prevention and minimizing the severity of falls remains a top priority in senior living communities.